dsnsgithub/truthBeTold/README.md

 ![image](https://github.com/dsnsgithub/truthBeTold/assets/48170013/a2be1f0b-2afa-4912-91f0-fb41f0caf4db)

 # Disclaimer:
 This is a fork of the TruthBeTold repo, a project that I worked on as a web developer.
-I am currently re-hosting a replica on https://truthbetold.dsns.dev.
+I am currently hosting a replica on https://truthbetold.dsns.dev.

 # Approach: